Shopify/polaris/documentation/guides/migrating-from-v8-to-v9.md

 | `--p-button-pressed-inner-shadow` | `--p-shadows-inset-button-pressed` |
 |          `--p-icon-size`          |       `--p-icon-size-small`        |

-CSS Custom Properties that have been deprecated can be replaced with the CSS property value.
+CSS custom properties that have been deprecated can be replaced with the CSS property value.

 |             Before              |          Value           |
 | :-----------------------------: | :----------------------: |